-Results of the recent public consultation into the condition of equipment in playparks throughout Angus will be discussed by the neighbourhood services sommittee at their meeting on Thursday, January 17.
+Results of the recent public consultation into the condition of equipment in playparks throughout Angus will be discussed by Neighbourhood Services Committee at their meeting on Thursday, 17 January 2013.

 The consultation follows a report which identified that a number of playparks had issues with obsolete, difficult to repair equipment or did not meet current health and safety standards.